wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'stinky',
     'slippery',
     'sacred',
   ];
+   gen_data['audreenawants'] = [
+    'is thirsty for rare potions',
+    'seeks new spells',
+    'seeks a heroic Wizard',
+    'seeks the creator of a new spell',
+    'seeks a Wizard who escaped death',
+    'seeks an hermit',
+  ];
 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
     </script>